 How PNNL and RTI Built a Secure Industrial Control System with Connext DDS

-The Pacific Northwest National Laboratory (PNNL) is located in the beautiful wine country region of Washington state.
-Their cyber-security research team and I just pulled off a flawless demo for a new secure solution for interconnecting commercial devices and applications used in the electrical power grid.
-The amount of effort it took was quite intense.
+The Pacific Northwest National Laboratory (PNNL) is one of the U.S. Department of Energy national laboratories, taking on some of the world’s greatest science and technology challenges.
+RTI, in collaboration with their cyber-security research team, created a proof of concept for a new secure solution for interconnecting commercial devices and applications used in the electrical power grid.
+The effort involved was formidable, but worth every minute!

 Legacy SCADA Systems

 Supervisory Control and Data Acquisition (SCADA) systems are used to monitor and control industrial equipment.
 Many industries deploy SCADA systems, including oil and gas, air traffic and railways, power generation and transmission, water management and manufacturing.
-The electric utilities are major users.
-Scheduling, optimizing and controlling electric power generation and transmission require powerful real-time SCADA systems.
+In particular, electric utilities are major users.
+Which is no surprise, as scheduling, optimizing and controlling electric power generation and transmission require powerful, real-time SCADA systems.

 As shown in the figure above, there are five components in a typical SCADA system:

-- The field-based remote measurement and control equipment (called remote terminal units, or RTUs) used to manage the flow of power at an electrical substation.
-The substations are typically at remote locations, and usually not attended by people.
+- Field-based remote measurement and control equipment (called remote terminal units, or RTUs), which are used to manage the flow of power at an electrical substation.
+The substations are typically in remote locations, and usually unattended by workers.

-- Programmable logic controllers (PLCs), relays or intelligent electronic devices (IEDs) used to automate tasks within a remote unattended substation.
+- Programmable logic controllers (PLCs), relays or intelligent electronic devices (IEDs), which are used to automate tasks within a remote unattended substation.

-- A control center with a set of central computers to manage the remote equipment located at various remote substations, and to process, analyze and archive the real-time data.
+- A control center with a set of central computers, which are used to manage the remote equipment located at various remote substations, and to process, analyze and archive the real-time data.

-- A communication system to interconnect the substations to a control center.
+- A communication system, which is used to interconnect the substations to a control center.

-- The operator interface (human-machine interface, or HMI) at a control center to allow human operators to supervise and manage the flow of electric power.
+- The operator interface (human-machine interface, or HMI) at a control center, which allows human operators to supervise and manage the flow of electric power.